lvm/tida1vm/README.md

 ### Custom `tidal-midi` Synths

-For `0.8`, I updated the `General MIDI Percussion keymap` module [here](https://github.com/lvm/tidal-midi/) with the idea to integrate it to the rest of `tidal-midi`.
-Ideally, it should be integrated, for now you can download it from my fork.
+For `0.8`, I updated the `General MIDI Percussion keymap` module [here](https://github.com/lvm/tidal-midi-gm/) with the idea to integrate it to the rest of `tidal-midi`.

 ### midithru-connect